 Manage Tokens and Certificates

-To use direct communication, many banks require a bank certificate or token to authenticate the web service connection between Business Central and the bank.
-If your bank requires a certificate or token for direct communication, you must authenticate the connection from Payment Management using the assisted Bank Account Setup guide.
+When using direct communication with banks, it is often necessary to authenticate the web service connection between Business Central and the bank using a bank certificate or token.
+If your bank requires this authentication, you must follow the instructions in the assisted Bank Account Setup guide.

-If you already have authenticated the connection, you can share the authentication access key between companies or banks without having to export the certificate or token from Business Central.
+If you have already authenticated the connection, you can easily share the authentication access key between companies or banks without exporting the certificate or token from Business Central.

 Tip